|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

-An uphill walk or drive of about 2 km westwards, along a road which starts next to the Kurşunlu Cami mosque, opposite the post office (PTT) on Bankalar Cad, Bergama's main street.
+An uphill walk or drive of about 2 kilometres southwest of the centre of Bergama, along a road which starts next to the Kurşunlu Cami mosque, opposite the post office (PTT) on Bankalar Cad, the town's main street.

-The start of the road is marked by a signpost to the Asclepieion and a statue of the Greek physician Galen (see below) on Cumhuriyet Square.
+The start of the road is marked by a signpost to the Asklepieion and a statue of the Greek physician Galen (see below) on Cumhuriyet Square.

-There is a free car park, free toilets, a cafe and souvenir shops opposite the entrance to the site (see next page) outside the entrance to the site.
+There is a free car park, as well as toilets, a cafe and souvenir shops opposite the entrance to the site (see next page) outside the entrance to the site.

 The cult of Asklepios had a mysterious and mystical association with snakes (as did those of other Greek gods such as Athena), many of which were kept at the sanctuary.
 Therapy at the centre included the interpretation of dreams.

 You can see the types of medical instruments used in antiquity in the photo below.